urbit/docs/userspace/tudumvc/tudumvc-proper.md

   editors=[requested={} approved={} denied={}]
 ]
 ```
-We can see the new state here - great!
+We can see the new state here.

 * Subscribe to a friend:
 `:tudumvc &tudumvc-action [%sub ~zod]` will show, on the subscribing ship: